Scrapbook. Earls Court the Grove Days in W2/W11/W10.

 2 Tracks Blues for Louis & Uphill Peace of mind.

-A slideshow with one of my tracks, and in the memories of dear ones I met in the Grove who are no longer here.
+A slideshow with 2 of my tracks, and in the memories of dear ones I met in the Grove who are no longer here.
 Most of the Photos Guy Cross or me with my little camera.. (before the days of Smartphones.)

 Wedding day February 1967- Kensington Registry Office.

 Larry & me getting married, with Maureen ‘Beat’ Beattie and Richard Lovelock.
 Wedding Breakfast at Mick’s Cafe in Blenheim Crescent.
 Egg and chips and cups of tea.
 We lived in St Stevens Gardens.
 4 families to a house, often more.
 Money in the meter if you wanted heat or hot water.
 Room by room, stained old bath, boiler and toilet for all, on the first landing… But a step up from floors and sofas.

 I burnt some of my hair on the ancient stove, singed my eyebrows and then had the worst hair do ever in my life!
 I grew it for many years after this.

 Guy Cross photographer in St Stevens Gardens.
 I was 23 I had a baby, I did my first very own Christmas.

 A view from the window one day .. it was an infamous street!

 Blues for Louis. © Written during the early 1980s.

 A little slice of life from Hostel sofas and bed sits in Earls court, finding Soho – onto The Grove to Bethnal Green and then Camden town.